unitymakesus/rtp/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.2.1 =
+* Important: March 2 deadline for migrating to the new Instagram API pushed back to March 31 by Instagram.
+* Fix: Some links to Instagram were missing a backslash at the end of the URL causing a 301 redirect.
+* Fix: Error saving updated account information caused by emoji in account bio or in account names and MySQL tables that didn't have a UTF8mb4 character set.

 = 2.2 =
-* Important: On March 2, Instagram will stop supporting its old API which will disrupt feeds created from personal connected accounts.
+* Important: On March 31, Instagram will stop supporting its old API which will disrupt feeds created from personal connected accounts.
 If you are using a personal account, you will need to reconnect the account on the Instagram Feed Settings page.
 Please [see here](https://smashballoon.com/instagram-api-changes-march-2-2020/) for more information.
 * New: Support added for the new Instagram Basic Display API.
 * New: Added PHP hooks 'sbi_before_feed' and 'sbi_after_feed' for displaying HTML before and after the main Instagram feed HTML.
 * New: Added settings for adding a custom header avatar and custom header bio text.
 Go to the "Customize" tab "Header" area to set these or use customavatar="AVATAR URL" or custombio="BIO TEXT" in the shortcode.